dylanon/telus-wizard/README.md

 [![version][npm-image]][npm-url] [![Build Status][circle-image]][circle-url]

-> Wizard the renders a React component based on the steps you pass to it
+> Wizard that renders a React component based on the steps you pass to it

+🧙‍♂️🧙‍♀️

 ## Install